adoyle-h/lobash/README.md

 **If you use Lobash with Bash 4.0~4.3.
 Please read [./docs/with-lower-version-bash.md](./docs/with-lower-version-bash.md) first.
 It's very important.**

-**Lobash not test with Bash 4.0 in MacOS.
-It seems a bug of Bash 4.0 in MacOS.
-Please contact me if you solved this problem.** Read [this document](./docs/with-lower-version-bash.md#not-test-with-bash-40-in-macos).
+**Lobash not test with Bash 4.0 in MacOS and Linux.
+It seems a bug of Bash 4.0.
+Please contact me if you solved this problem.** Read [this document](./docs/with-lower-version-bash.md#not-test-with-bash-40).

 Although most Linux distributions use Bash v4.3 at the least, and MacOS installed Bash v3.2 by default, it is easily to upgrade Bash 4.4+ in most systems.

+Bash below 4.4 have a lot of bugs.
+It's strongly advised to upgrade to Bash 4.4 or above.

 ### Dependencies